PropeReferio/blackjack/README.md

-# An OOP, terminal-based Hangman game built with Python 3.7.
+# An OOP, terminal-based Blackjack game built with Python 3.7.

 ## To run: